Introduction

 Step 3: Data Labelling and Pre-Processing

-Once the data is compiled, the next step involves data labelling—assigning meaningful tags that will aid in teaching the model the relevance and context of different pieces of information.
-Pre-processing ensures that the data is cleaned and formatted uniformly for efficient training.
+Once the data is compiled, the next step involves data labelling — assigning meaningful tags or response examples that will guide the model in learning the relevance and context of different pieces of information.
+For instruction-following tasks, this typically involves constructing input-output pairs: a query or document paired with the ideal model response.

 Step 4: Fine-Tuning the Model